bjray/snap/README.md

 * Recommendations to make effective, well-designed plugins are in [PLUGIN_BEST_PRACTICES.md](docs/PLUGIN_BEST_PRACTICES.md)

 ### Become a Maintainer
-As a maintainer of Snap you will have a higher level of involvement in contribution, effort, commitment, and reward.
-The team of maintainers are expected to have a solid understanding of Snap and are here to help guide Snap, the plugins, and the community forward in a positive direction.
-All contributors to Snap are expected to be helpful and encouraging to all members of the community, treating everyone with a high level of professionalism and respect.
-See our [code of conduct](InsertLink) for more details.
+With higher commitment comes higher rewards.
+Snap maintainers are here to help guide Snap, the plugins, and the community forward in a positive direction.

 Maintainers of Snap and the Intel created plugins are selected based on contributions to the project and recommendations from other maintainers.
 Review [Responsibilities of a Maintainer](InsertLink) to see if you are ready to become a maintainer.

-* The definitive how-to is in [PLUGIN_AUTHORING.md](docs/PLUGIN_AUTHORING.md)
+## Code of Conduct
-* Recommendations to make effective, well-designed plugins are in [PLUGIN_BEST_PRACTICES.md](docs/PLUGIN_BEST_PRACTICES.md)
+All contributors to Snap are expected to be helpful and encouraging to all members of the community, treating everyone with a high level of professionalism and respect.
+See our [code of conduct](InsertLink) for more details.

 ## Security Disclosure